shamirafridi00/shamirafridi00/README.md

 - 👋 Hi, I’m Shamir Afridi
-- 👀 I’m in love with Python
+- 👀 I’m in the process of becoming a good problem solver.
-- 🌱 I’m currently exploring Chat GPT
 .

 <!---